Quantum Steering Ellipsoids

-The $\mathcal{E}_B$ volume can be calculated from $V_A$ via the simple relation $V_B = \frac{(1-b^2)^2}{(1-a^2)^2}V_A$, and thus if one side has non-zero volume then so too must the other.
-This volume is a witness of entanglement, in the sense any state with $V_A >V_{\star}= 4\pi /81$ must be entangled.
-This can be seen either from the nested tetrahedron theorem in the earlier section or from equation (\ref{DetEntCond}).
-With the former one simply constructs the largest tetrahedron possible in the Bloch sphere, while for the latter one observes that $c$ must vanish, and then maximizes subject to $h(Q)=0$.
-In both cases one obtains $V_\star$, namely the volume of the Werner state on the separable-entangled boundary.

-\textit{Quantum discord and the ellipsoid.} Quantum discord has received much attention as a measure of the quantumness of correlations (see \cite{Discord} for details) in which zero discord for one party roughly corresponds to them possessing a non-disturbing projective measurement.
-In the appendix, we show that $\rho$ has zero discord for $A$ if and only if $\E_A$ is a segment of a diameter, while $\rho$ has zero discord for $B$ if and only if $\E_A$ is one-dimensional and $b = \frac{2|\boldsymbol{c}_A - \boldsymbol{a}|}{l_A}$, where $l_A$ is the length of $\E_A$.
+\textit{Quantum discord and ellipsoid orientation.} Quantum discord has received much attention as a measure of the quantumness of correlations (see \cite{Discord} for details) in which zero discord for one party roughly corresponds to them possessing a non-disturbing projective measurement.
+Within the geometric representation it is readily seen that $\rho$ has zero discord for $A$ if and only if $\E_A$ degenerates to a radial line segment, while $\rho$ has zero discord for $B$ if and only if $\E_A$ is one-dimensional and $b = \frac{2|\boldsymbol{c}_A - \boldsymbol{a}|}{l_A}$, where $l_A$ is the length of $\E_A$ (Appendix~\ref{sec_discord}).